|

 your victim by accident.

-Normally handcuffs have very hard edges, so do not pull too much on them,
+hard edges, so do not pull too much on them, the nerves and the skin of

-the nerves and the skin of your victim will love it.
-From time to time
+your victim will love it.
+From time to time it is usefull to oil all metal

-it is usefull to oil all metal bondage gear.
-A second key for bondage
+bondage gear.
+A second key for bondage gear with a lock should be always

-gear with a lock should be always reachable, if the first one was lost.
+reachable, if the first one was lost.

 For your leather gear you should use leather wax after using it several